Proxy Server: Definition and Use

 Some HTTP proxies behave as transparent only in standard HTTP mode.
 If the same resource is used through the CONNECT method, its anonymity level may rise to anonymous or highly anonymous.

-Good-Proxies.ru verifies anonymity separately for every supported protocol.
-To get the expected result, use the resource strictly with the protocol shown in the catalog and confirmed by the check results.
+Good-Proxies.ru checks the anonymity level separately for each supported protocol.
+To get the expected result, use the resource only with the protocol shown in the proxy list and confirmed by the check.

 HTTPS (CONNECT) Proxies

 These proxies support the HTTP CONNECT method, which makes HTTP tunneling possible.
-In that scenario HTTP becomes a transport layer for lower-level TCP traffic.
+In this mode HTTP becomes a transport layer for lower-level TCP traffic.

 Because of that, such proxies can connect to almost any required port on the target resource and work with most TCP applications, including SSL/TLS web servers.
 Tunneling is what makes HTTPS proxies suitable for multi-layer chains and preserves their anonymity.